Raj947987/learn-shell/README.md

-# This is a learning shell
+# This is a learning shell script